dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

 old behavior is "wrong", we still need to think through the implications.
 This can result in one of the following outcomes:

-* **Accepted with quirking**.
-Depending on the estimated customer impact, we may decide to "quirk" the behavior.
-That means, that the new behavior is only exposed to apps that are compiled against the version of .NET Core that introduced the change.
-In other words, apps running against a shared framework will not see the behavior if they were compiled against an older version of .NET Core and thus wouldn't have been tested in the context of the behavioral change.
+* **Accepted with compat switch**.
+Depending on the estimated customer impact, we may decide to add a compat switch that allows consumers to bring back the old behavior if neessary.

 * **Accepted**.
 In some minor cases, we may decide to accept the change if the the benefit is large and the risk is super low or if the risk is moderate and